Mahsa000/Raman-Amino-Acids-Quantification/README.md

 # Machine Learning Analysis of Raman Spectra to Quantify the Organic Constituents in Complex Organic-Mineral Mixtures

 Welcome to the Raman analysis repository!
 This repository contains code, data, and documentation related to the analysis of memetic organic-mineral soil composition using Raman spectroscopy.
 The project aims to overcome challenges posed by complex organic/mineral compositions and fluorescence interference in soil analysis.
-Here we aim to provide the best practices on how to boost the quantitative power of Raman spectroscopy as a probe of chemical composition in complex mixtures
+Here we aim to provide the best practices on how to boost the quantitative power of Raman spectroscopy as a probe of chemical composition in complex mixtures.

 ## Table of Contents